d4r1091/on-demand-delivery-fastlane-slack/README.md

 - Copy the Fastfile from the example
   - [in case you need help/inspiration/more info](https://docs.fastlane.tools/advanced/lanes/)

-### dotenv
+##### dotenv

+To facilitate our work of _mix and match_ we introduced the _.env_ environment as recommended from the [fastlane doc](https://docs.fastlane.tools/best-practices/keys/#dotenv), storing environment that is _target specific_.

-Dotenv convention wants you to make files following its convention, which is **absolutely** the way you should go for if you have one project to mantain.
+Dotenv wants you to make files following its convention, which is **absolutely** the way you should go for if you have one project to maintain.
 In the case studied and explained in the talk, I've mentioned about different environment, projects, variables, so I had to adapt the **dotenv** loading to be controlled manually.
 That's why in the project we'll show how to tailor it having:
-- targets (partners)
+- target
+  - we will call it **partner** within the `dotenv` structure
 - build configuration (development, staging, uat, production)
+  - we will call it **environment** within the `dotenv` structure

-If you'd like to make your dotenv files encrypted, follow [secure_dotenv project](https://github.com/psecio/secure_dotenv)
+If you'd like to make your `dotenv` files encrypted, follow [secure_dotenv project](https://github.com/psecio/secure_dotenv)

-#### Reminder: in the example Fasfile is used the manually loaded procedure.
+##### Reminder 🚨: in the example Fasfile is used the manually loaded procedure.

 - Create your dotenv files following the **standard** convention
   - .env (root file)